pulumi/docs/pulumi-hugo/themes/default/content/what-is/resolve-list-buckets-expired-token.md

 - Securely share credentials with teammates in a consistent way.
 - Minimize the risks associated with locally configured, long-lived and highly privileged credentials.
-- Ensure teams can easily and safely run commands like aws s3 ls without requiring deep security expertise.
+- Ensure teams can easily and safely run commands like  without requiring deep security expertise.

 ## What is the esc run command?